DATA PROCESSING AGREEMENT

 (B) the details of a contact point within Vendor’s business where more information concerning the personal data breach can be obtained;

-4.3.10 fully co-operate with and assist Yahoo without delay in respect of Yahoo’s obligations, or those of EEA Affiliates regarding:
+4.3.10 fully co-operate with and assist Yahoo without delay in respect of Yahoo’s obligations, or those of Yahoo Affiliates regarding:

-(A) requests from Data Subjects in respect of access to or the rectification, erasure, restriction, blocking or deletion of EU Data;
+(A) requests from Data Subjects in respect of access to or the rectification, erasure, restriction, blocking or deletion of European Data;

 (B) the investigation of any Personal Data Breach and the notification to the relevant Supervisory Authority and Data Subjects in respect of such Personal Data Breach;

-(D) the obligation to ensure that EU Data is accurate and up-to-date in accordance with paragraph 4.3.4 of this DPA; and
+(D) the obligation to ensure that European Data is accurate and up-to-date in accordance with paragraph 4.3.4 of this DPA; and

-(E) the security of EU Data including by implementing the technical and organizational security measures provided for in Network Security Terms.
+(E) the security of European Data including by implementing the technical and organizational security measures provided for in Network Security Terms.

-4.3.11 deal promptly, properly and in good faith with all inquiries relating to Vendor’s Processing of EU Data whether such inquiry is made by Yahoo, an EEA Affiliate, a Data Subject or the supervisory authority concerned.
-Save to the extent strictly required by law, Vendor shall not respond to an inquiry relating to EU Data from a Data Subject or a supervisory authority without the prior written consent of Yahoo;
+4.3.11 deal promptly, properly and in good faith with all inquiries relating to Vendor’s Processing of European Data whether such inquiry is made by Yahoo, a Yahoo Affiliate, a Data Subject or the Supervisory Authority concerned.
+Save to the extent strictly required by law, Vendor shall not respond to an inquiry relating to European Data from a Data Subject or a Supervisory Authority without the prior written consent of Yahoo;

-4.3.12 if Vendor is required by law to Process EU Data, inform Yahoo of this requirement in advance of any Processing of EU Data, unless Vendor is prohibited from informing Yahoo on important grounds of public interest; and
+4.3.12 if Vendor is required by law to Process European Data, inform Yahoo of this requirement in advance of any Processing of European Data, unless Vendor is prohibited from informing Yahoo on important grounds of public interest; and

-4.3.13 without prejudice, and subject, to paragraph 4.5 or any other audit or inspection right provided for Yahoo under the Agreement, promptly make available to Yahoo all information necessary to demonstrate compliance with the obligations in this DPA and allow for and contribute to audits, including inspections, conducted by Yahoo, an EEA Affiliate or another auditor mandated by Yahoo.
+4.3.13 without prejudice, and subject, to paragraph 4.5 or any other audit or inspection right provided for Yahoo under the Agreement, promptly make available to Yahoo all information necessary to demonstrate compliance with the obligations in this DPA and allow for and contribute to audits, including inspections, conducted by Yahoo, a Yahoo Affiliate or another auditor mandated by Yahoo.

-4.5 Without limiting or affecting any other right of audit or inspection provided for Yahoo under the Agreement (including under the Network Security Terms), Vendor agrees and warrants that at the request of Yahoo or an EEA Affiliate, it shall submit its Processing facilities and/or any location from which EU Data can be accessed by Vendor and/or its personnel or representatives for audit of the Processing covered by this DPA to ascertain and/or monitor compliance with this DPA, the Agreement and EU Privacy Laws, which audit shall to the extent reasonably practicable be carried out with reasonable notice and during regular business hours, and in all cases under obligations of confidentiality, by Yahoo, EEA Affiliate and/or by a third party appointed by Yahoo.
+4.5 Without limiting or affecting any other right of audit or inspection provided for Yahoo under the Agreement (including under the Network Security Terms), Vendor agrees and warrants that at the request of Yahoo or a Yahoo Affiliate, it shall submit its Processing facilities and/or any location from which European Data can be accessed by Vendor and/or its personnel or representatives for audit of the Processing covered by this DPA to ascertain and/or monitor compliance with this DPA, the Agreement and European Privacy Laws, which audit shall to the extent reasonably practicable be carried out with reasonable notice and during regular business hours, and in all cases under obligations of confidentiality, by Yahoo, Yahoo Affiliate and/or by a third party appointed by Yahoo.

-5.1 Without limiting or affecting any other term of the Agreement, Vendor shall, if it wishes to engage one or more third parties acting on its behalf to help it satisfy its obligations in accordance with this DPA and the Agreement and to delegate all or part of the Processing activities to such Sub-Processor, obtain the prior written consent of Yahoo to the subcontracting.
-Vendor shall enter into appropriate contractual arrangements with such approved Sub-Processor that provide for the same level of data protection and information security obligations in respect of EU Data as those binding on Vendor in this DPA and in the Processor to Processor Standard Clauses including in terms of third party beneficiary rights for Data Subjects.
-If a Sub-Processor fails to comply with its data protection obligations in respect of EU Data, Vendor shall remain fully liable to Yahoo for the performance (or failure of performance) of the Sub-Processor’s data protection obligations in respect of EU Data.
+5.1 Without limiting or affecting any other term of the Agreement, Vendor shall, if it wishes to engage one or more third parties acting on its behalf to help it satisfy its obligations in accordance with this DPA and the Agreement and to delegate all or part of the Processing activities to such Sub-Processor, inform Yahoo in writing at least 30 days’ prior to the subcontracting, thereby giving Yahoo sufficient time to be able to object to such engagement prior to the engagement.
+Vendor shall provide Yahoo with such information as is necessary to enable Yahoo to exercise its right to object.
+Vendor shall enter into appropriate contractual arrangements with such Sub-Processor that provide for the same level of data protection and information security obligations in respect of European Data as those binding on Vendor in this DPA and in the Processor Standard Clauses including in terms of third party beneficiary rights for Data Subjects.
+If a Sub-Processor fails to comply with its data protection obligations in respect of European Data, Vendor shall remain fully liable to Yahoo for the performance (or failure of performance) of the Sub-Processor’s data protection obligations in respect of European Data.

-5.2 Vendor shall not disclose, or permit disclosure of, EU Data to any third party (including for back-up purposes) save for:
+5.2 Vendor shall not disclose, or permit disclosure of, European Data to any third party (including for back-up purposes) save for: